Get Ready for Graduate School!

-Are you from a group that is underrepresented in graduate school (Native American, Hispanic or African American)?
+You are from a group that is underrepresented in graduate school (Native American, Hispanic or African American).

-Are you a sophomore, junior or senior undergraduate students and a citizen or a permanent resident of the United States?
+If you are a sophomore, junior or senior undergraduate student and a citizen or a permanent resident of the United States?

 Here are just some of the benefits:

 - Mentorship: Students are paired with a faculty member from their discipline for the duration of the program.

 - Relationship Building: Scholars and their Mentors work together on research and on students individual graduate school goals.